 Leeds Pride starts at Millennium Square, Leeds, West Yorkshire, LS2 3AD.
-Find your line into Leeds city centre here.

-Scale the wall at The Big Depot
+Scale the wall at The Depot

 Got a head for heights?
 Want to put it to the test?
-The Big Depot is one of the best climbing centres in West Yorkshire.
+The Depot is one of the best climbing centres in West Yorkshire.
 It’s a fun and challenging day out whether you’re flying solo or plan on doing it with a bunch of mates.
 The walls here range in difficulty, starting out with easy climbs ideal for an induction and going all the way up to expert ascents.
-You can even do bouldering, and while the emphasis is very much on safety, it’s still a good way to challenge your pals to a race – who can get to the top fastest?
+You can do bouldering too, and while the emphasis is very much on safety, it’s still a good way to challenge your pals to a race – who can get to the top fastest?

 Find a view to a thrill at Otley Chevin